HeroMapping/thrivingmindsets.org/about.md

 To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.

-> What is the hotkey for block qoute? >
+> What is the hotkey for block quote? >